 Role of the dura mater

 The three layers of the meninges reside between the skull and the brain, as well as between the spinal canal and the spinal cord.
-As such, the meninges can be thought of as a back-up shield for the central nervous system, should anything damage the other structures protecting it.
+The primary role of the meninges is to cover and protect the central nervous system from shock and damage.

-While the dura mater surrounding the brain contains two layers, the spinal dura contains only one layer.
+While the dura mater surrounding the brain contains two layers, the spinal dura mater contains only one meningeal layer.
 It assists in a variety of roles, including: